 Guidlines for authors

-A submitted abstract is supposed to have between 150 and 300 words and must be submitted no later than May 6, 2018.
-After the abstract peer review, contributors will have been notified about abstract’s acceptance or rejection in Takeplace by May 9, 2018.
+A submitted abstract is supposed to have between 150 and 300 words and must be submitted.
+After the abstract peer review, contributors will have been notified about abstract’s acceptance or rejection in Registration system.
 References cannot exceed one third of the whole length of an article, and at the same time it cannot be longer than one and half (A4) standard pages.

-A full paper must be submitted into Takeplace no later than May 31, 2018.
+A full paper must be submitted into Registration system.
 The whole text and all charts and tables must be black-and-white.
-The papers should completely follow the template.
+The papers should completely follow the „Paper Template“.

-Results of the review will be published in Takeplace by June 11, 2018.
+Results of the review will be published in Registration system.
 If one’s paper is not accepted, the paid fee is not refunded.

-After the conference, it is necessary to submit full papers (which have been accepted) into Camera Ready no later than July 12, 2018.
+After the conference, it is necessary to submit full papers (which have been accepted) into Camera Ready.
 The final version of the paper might be completed by comments of reviewers and by points from the conference discussion.
 The papers which will not be submitted into Camera Ready within the deadline cannot be published in the proceedings.

 Contributions which do not comply with these requirements will not be published in the proceedings.
 In case of paper rejection, contributors are not paid back the conference fee.